jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (ii) advocates for consumers of services provided by social workers; and (iii) social work educators; and
     (iv) Māori; and
-    (v) different ethnic and cultural groups in New Zealand.
+    (v) various ethnic and cultural groups in New Zealand.
 (3) Subclauses (1) and (2) do not limit section 29 of the Crown Entities Act 2004.
 (4) In addition to the matters in section 30(2) of the Crown Entities Act 2004, a person employed by a department of State responsible for advising the Minister on the Board's performance is disqualified from being appointed as a member.